CDEBase/fullstack-pro/README.md

 * Fork or Clone this repository

-* Install the GraphQL Server project in your computer
+* Install the project in your computer

 ```
 git clone https://github.com/cdmbase/fullstack-pro